Mona ground iguana: Endangered status

 Population numbers are estimated at 1,500 with lower densities than similar iguana-inhabited islands in the West Indies.
 Immature iguanas are scarce and represent only 5–10% of the population, revealing that the population is aging and in decline.

 Reasons for decline

-Feral pigs pose the most serious threat as they root up iguana nests, and like most Cyclura species, the Mona ground iguana nests communally and at high density.
+The biggest threat to C. stejnegeri are invasive species; feral pigs pose the most serious threat, as they root up iguana nests, and like most Cyclura species, the Mona ground iguana nests communally and at high density.
 Introduced goats and pigs are a major competitor for food and overbrowsing by goats also leads to loss of protective cover from birds of prey such as the osprey and predation of juveniles by feral cats.

 Recovery efforts

 A headstarting program was put into place by the Puerto Rico Department of Natural and Environmental Resources, with cooperation from the IUCN Iguana Specialist Group, the US Fish and Wildlife Service, the Toledo Zoo, and the University of Puerto Rico in 1999, to aid in the recovery of the Mona ground iguana.
 From within the safety of this program, the iguanas are reared until they are large enough to survive in the wild, and predators, such as pigs and feral cats, are no longer a threat.
 The facility also carries out health screening prior to the release of specimens.
 This health screening has been used to provide baselines of the normal physiologic values of the species, identifying potential future problems due to parasites, diseases, etc. which might threaten the population.